Mike Frisbie, Director and City Engineer

 This division administers PRIMELink which is a web-based program management tool, to manage capital projects during both design and construction phases.
 The Division provides document management and oversees the project schedules.

-Transportation Planning – arthur reinhardt, interim ASSISTANT DIRECTOR
+Transportation Planning – arthur reinhardt, ASSISTANT DIRECTOR

 Multi-Modal Transportation – Trish Wallace, Transportation Planning Manager